School of Dance

 2. Seminar: Three semester hours: DAN 5191 Seminar in Dance Research.

 3. Other Dance Courses: Five semester hours in choreography to include: DAA 5618 Choreography and DAA 5647 Choreographic Process.
+Other composition/theory courses may better support a candidate's studio and related studies research trajectory and must be approved by the graduate advisor.

 4. Final Capstone Project: Three semester hours: DAN 5971 MA Capstone.
 Each capstone project may reflect the individual areas of focus that the candidate pursued.